Philips MA 50

 The lantern was mounted to an AC Ford AC872 wall bracket on Wednesday, 10th August 2005.

-The following couple of pictures show where the MA 50 came from.
+The following couple of pictures show where the MA 50 was installed.
 An Alpha 4 originally replaced the lantern, but this in turn was replaced with an Alpha 8 to provide better colour rendering for the nearby Zebra Crossing.
 The neighbouring MA 50 shows how mine would have looked when in situ.

 Philips MI 26 | Revo C144008/T